-List Department Head/ Program Director Consulted: (Add to list as needed) Indicate Support for Proposal (yes/no) Date:
+List Department Head/ Program Director Consulted: (Add to list as needed) 1.
+2. 3.
+4. 5.

-1.

-2.

-3.

-4.

 If no, please attach explanation from responding Department Head indicating why they do not support the proposal.

 Note: A syllabus should accompany each course proposal.
 The syllabus should contain the objectives of the course, a summary of course content, and bibliography of resources.